yeagerai/genworlds/docs/docs/community-toolkit/introduction.md

 # Introduction

 Welcome to GenWorlds Community Edition, a comprehensive toolkit that empowers you to construct and fine-tune unique AI worlds.
-Comprising an array of both backend and frontend services, GenWorlds Community Edition harnesses the power of Vue, JavaScript, Redis, WebSockets, and more, providing a well-rounded and potent suite for AI world development.
+Comprising an array of both backend and frontend services, GenWorlds Community Edition harnesses the power of Vue, JavaScript, Redis, WebSockets, and more, providing a well-rounded and potent suite for building multi-agent systems.

 Whether you prefer using Replit or Docker, GenWorlds Community Edition is readily launchable, ensuring you can operate from your environment of choice.